Blackdevil132/aes/README.md

     AES.py [-h] -k KEY -i INPUT [-d]

 arguments:
-    -h, --help            show this help message and exit
+    -h, --help            \t show this help message and exit
-    -k KEY, --key KEY     Key in textform of length 16, 24 or 32 Symbols
+    -k KEY, --key KEY     \t Key in textform of length 16, 24 or 32 Symbols
     -i INPUT, --input INPUT
-                        Path to file which should be encrypted or decrypted
+                        \t Path to file which should be encrypted or decrypted
-    -d                    set this flag if you want to decrypt the file
+    -d                    \t set this flag if you want to decrypt the file